-A general cross-currency correlation structure is allowed for the error term $\mu{it}$ .
+A general cross-currency correlation structure is allowed for the error term μ{it} .
 To estimate this error structure more precisely, I use not only the daily data of the event window, but supplement the event window by two years of exchange rate data from July 1, 1998 to July 1, 2000.
-For this period prior to the arbitrage activity, the dummy variable $D_t$ takes the value of zero.
-Only for the event window is the dummy variable 'switched on,' capturing the return chasing component through the coefficient $\alpha$ and the hedging component through the coefficient $\beta$ .
-The model in section 3 predicts $\alpha > 0$ and $\beta < 0$ .
-For the special case where the FX arbitrageurs are risk neutral ( $\rho = 0$ ), the exchange rate effect captured by the coefficient $\beta$ should be insignificant.
+For this period prior to the arbitrage activity, the dummy variable D_t takes the value of zero.
+Only for the event window is the dummy variable 'switched on,' capturing the return chasing component through the coefficient α and the hedging component through the coefficient β .
+The model in Section 3 predicts $\alpha > 0$ and $\beta < 0$.
+For the special case where the FX arbitrageurs are risk neutral ($\rho = 0$), the exchange rate effect captured by the coefficient β should be insignificant.
 All currencies are expressed in dollar terms where $\Delta e{it} > 0$ denotes the dollar depreciation or foreign currency appreciation.
-The constant term $\lambda_0$ captures the average long-run dollar depreciation over the event window only.
+The constant term λ_0 captures the average long-run dollar depreciation against all other currencies, while the coefficient λ_1 estimates the average dollar depreciation over the event window only.
 Any particular dollar movement against all other currencies may simply represent a U.S.-specific effect and is therefore difficult to interpret.
-Translating all exchange rate returns into an alternative currency than the dollar (or into a currency basket) amounts to adding a fixed effect and should only modify the coefficients $\lambda_0$ and $\lambda_1$ .

-&lt;sup>17Unfortunately, the currency specific trading volume is not available for all currencies in the BIS survey.
+18 Unfortunately, the currency specific trading volume is not available for all currencies in the BIS survey.
 Where such data are missing I extrapolate the currency trading volume from the FX trading volume undertaken in the respective country, which is highly correlated with the trading volume of its currency.